panda-re/panda/panda/plugins/hooks2/README.md

 * On a new thread, the syscall return value for `sys_clone()` occasionally is 0.
-* The process name returned by OSI (eg. get_current_process) is not the complete string.
+* ~~The process name returned by OSI (eg. get_current_process) is not the complete string.
 For example, `branchtest_multithreaded` is `branchtest_multi`.
-Is it limited to the first 16 characters?
+Is it limited to the first 16 characters?~~ This is a result from OSI using the `comm` member of task_struct which limited to 16 bytes.
+I've made a change to OSI to optionally return `task_struct.mm.exe_file` which provides the full path.
+This plugin use exe_file if it's present;
+  otherwise, it will default to `comm`.
 * I've only used this against 1 re-hosted ARM firmware.
 It compiles for X86 and X64; however, I haven't verified that it works.
 * Sometimes thread names are passed into on_process_start (example: "rs:main Q:Reg" from rsyslog)